raphamorim/raphamorim.github.com/_posts/2014-08-23-why-you-should-consider-changing-your-editor-by-vim.md

 ---
 layout: post
-title: 'Why you should consider switching to Vim'
+title: 'Why would you consider switching to Vim?'
 description: 'I started using vim a little time, and I ended up in this period, left the Sublime Text and the Atom.
 I confess that I still use when I want to use some feature of the editors'
 link: 'http://raphamorim.github.io/why-you-should-consider-changing-your-editor-by-vim/'
 language: 'en'